Xilinx/inference-server/README.rst

 Learn more
 ----------

-The documentation for Xilinx Inference Server is available in docs/.
+The documentation for Xilinx Inference Server is available in on Github.
+Use the link in the sidebar.

-Check out the :ref:`quickstart` on how to get started.
+Check out the `Quickstart <https://expert-funicular-ce3bc1d0.pages.github.io/quickstart.html>`__ on how to get started.

 Support
 -------